paoloap/bosch/README.md

 Awesome WM 'Bosch Theme'

 In this git I will upload all the configuration files that make my GUI work properly.
-NOTE: this GUI configuration is intended to maximize keyboard/automation and minimize mouse/touchpad use.
+This GUI configuration is intended to be as much as lightweight I can, and to maximize keyboard/automation and minimize mouse/touchpad use.

 I adopt the following:
 - Arch